dair-ai/nlp_paper_summaries/README.md

 Work in progress!

-Join our [Slack community](https://join.slack.com/t/dairai/shared_invite/zt-d2srv503-bQ01ZPLC4t4OoolEN9saSg) to find our more about this and other ongoing projects or send me an email at ellfae@gmail.com and I will send you an invite.
+Join our [Slack community](https://join.slack.com/t/dairai/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g) to find our more about this and other ongoing projects or send me an email at ellfae@gmail.com and I will send you an invite.

+**Slack channel:** #nlp_paper_summaries

 ## How to contribute